Guest post and photos by Nana Luckham,Travel Writer

 Ubud, a town enveloped in hills and rice terraces and well known for its cultural life, was our first stop.
 It’s very touristy but that doesn’t detract from the laid-back atmosphere, and there was plenty for both kids and grown-ups to enjoy.
+There are also some lovely family-friendly villas in Ubud that are ideal for families and friends.

 We loved the architecture of the Hindu temple Pura Taman Saraswati, whilst our boys were taken with the expansive fishponds in front of it.
 The Museum Puri Lukisan was a great introduction to contemporary Balinese art for us, and its grounds and galleries provided perfect toddler gallivanting space.
 During an afternoon of ambling round Ubud’s boutiques and galleries we placated the kids with stops for ice cream at Café Gelato Secrets.